This page contains affiliate links and we may be compensated if you make a purchase after clicking on a link.

 is a strong breeze generated by your fans blowing fresh air

 throughout the barn.
-Farns can cut bugs by 80% in barns with an inhospitable flying
+Fans can cut bugs by 80% in barns with an inhospitable flying

 insect environment.